Tong-ST/debian_sway/README.md

 ## Thinkpad T14 gen 2 (intel) Setup
 ***IF YOU DO NOT HAVE ANY HARDWARE SUPPORT PROBLEM YOU CAN *SKIP* THIS SECTION***
-> How to detect if your hardware not fully fuction?
+> How to detect if your hardware not fully function?
 - One way to see is when you boot up into distro the green [OK]... is not all checked
 #
 So, If you use Thinkpad T14 gen 2 like me that using *INTEL AX201 wifi card* (maybe others model as well) and have problem with <b> Wifi not working correctly </b> or others hardware that not support out of the box here's you might need to check